Chicago City Council approves $8.5B O'Hare expansion project

 The project would expand O'Hare's capacity and improve travelers' experience.
 It would be the largest and most expensive revamp in the airport's history.

+Gates would increase from 180 to 220, reducing flight delays and expanding travel options for customers.

+New self-service technologies will allow passengers to quickly check in for their flight and drop off their bags.
+Security screening updates aim to enhance security and further reduce passengers' wait times.

-Terminal 2 would be replaced with a new global terminal, and substantially expands Terminals 1, 3 and 5.
+Terminal 2 would be replaced with a new global terminal, and Terminals 1, 3 and 5 would be substantially expanded.

 The project is slated to not include taxpayer money, instead be paid for by the airlines.
 United and American would each get expanded capacity as part of the upgrades.